Jasonm137/LivingThought/README.md

    - **Education**: The process of facilitating learning, or the acquisition of knowledge, skills, values, beliefs, and habits.

 ## Competencies of Living Thought

+The following are the attributes of all entities that they might have or contain.
+The following are the qualities that help any entity improve, sustain, and retain the integrity of the entity for its continuous improvement and for a longer, more successful entity lifetime.

 1. **Intellectual Skills**: Essential for critical analysis, problem-solving, and the creative interpretation of information.
    - **Critical and Creative Thinking**: The ability to think in a disciplined manner, combining logic and creativity.